Drag and Drop

 g_object_unref (provider); // The provider is still alive because the display owns it.

-• 15-22: Builds the widgets.
-The array source_labels[] points the source labels red, green and blue in the ui file.
-The variable canvas points the destination label.
+src_labels[]points to the source labels red, green and blue in the UI file.
+The variablecanvaspoints to the destination label. - 24-30: Sets the DND source widgets.
+The for-loop iterates

-• 32: Creates a new GtkDropTarget instance.
+- 32: Creates a new GtkDropTarget instance.
 The first parameter is the GType of the data.
-The second parameter is a GdkDragAction enumerate constant.
+The second parameter is a GdkDragAction enumeration constant.
 The arguments here are string type and the constant for copy.

-• 33: Connects the “drop” signal and the handler drop_cb.
+- 33: Connects the “drop” signal and the handler

 static GtkCssProvider *provider = NULL;